AHCCCS ARP Program Awards for Providers

 Eligible Providers

-The following providers of HCBS in Arizona are eligible to apply:
+The following providers of HCBS in Arizona were eligible to apply:

 • Behavioral Health Outpatient Clinics (Provider Type 77),